leszekgrechowicz/filmWeb/README.md

 ## Preparation:

-python Installation is required !
+Python Installation is required !

 - Crate new folder and new working environment using python/pip.
 - Install requirements.txt using pip.